 World Bank: Investing in Education for Half a Century

 The world has made considerable progress on Goal 2.
-Between 2000 and 2012, the total number of out-of-school children worldwide declined from 100 million to 58 million, and the global primary completion rate increased from 81 percent to 92 percent.
+Between 2000 and 2012, the total number of out-of-school children worldwide declined from 100 million to 58 million, and the global primary completion rate increased from 81% to 92%.
 However, 58 million children are still out-of-school.
 Even when children complete school, they often do so without acquiring basic skills necessary for work and life.
 Yet, of all the goals, educating children—particularly girls—has the greatest impact on eliminating poverty.
-Studies show that an extra year of secondary schooling for girls can increase their future wages by 10 to 20 percent.
+Studies show that an extra year of secondary schooling for girls can increase their future wages by 10 to 20%.
 Education is a powerful driver of development and one of the strongest instruments for improving health, gender equality, peace, and stability.
 The World Bank has placed education at the forefront of its poverty-fighting mission, and is one of the largest external financiers of education in the developing world.

 - A girl with a 5th grade education is likelier to:

 - decrease her chances of being infected with HIV/AIDS

 The World Bank supports education through an average of $2.8 billion a year in new financing for the poorest countries as well as for middle-income countries.
 Support for primary education has been a priority over the past decade for the International Development Association (IDA), the Bank’s fund for the poorest countries.
 IDA integrates education into national economic strategies, and creates education systems that empower children to become productive citizens.

 Our Education Strategy

 - Measure education outcomes, especially for poor people and disadvantaged communities

 - Offer innovative incentives, like cash for attendance, to keep kids in school

 - Ensure that education leads to learning skills, and that it is relevant and of good quality